-The EPA comments that the draft EIS should estimate and analyze all potential upstream and downstream GHG emissions associated with the proposed Project.
+The EPA's comments on the NOI stated that the draft EIS should estimate and analyze all potential upstream and downstream GHG emissions associated with the proposed Project.
+The EPA further reiterated its comments on the draft EIS.
 Above, we discuss the Project's potential downstream emissions.
 Related to comments on upstream emissions impacts, the specific sources of natural gas to be transported by the Project are unknown and would likely change throughout the Project's operational lifetime.
-Because the source of the gas is unknown and may change throughout the life of the Project, the environmental impacts and regulatory oversight of upstream natural gas production, including hydraulic fracturing activities, are outside the scope of this EIS.
-As the Commission has previously concluded in numerous natural gas infrastructure proceedings, the environmental effects resulting from natural gas production are likely neither caused by a proposed project nor are they reasonably foreseeable consequences of its approval of a project, as contemplated by CEQ regulations.29 To date, the Commission has not found upstream emissions to be an effect of any proposed project, primarily because of the following unknown factors: the location of the supply source; whether transported gas will come from new or existing production; and whether there will be any potential associated development activities, and if so, its location.30 However, the Commission will continue to determine, on a case-by-case basis, whether GHG emissions from upstream production activities are a reasonably foreseeable and causally connected result of a proposed project.
+It is also unknown whether transported gas would come from new or existing production.
+Therefore, we conclude the environmental impacts of upstream natural gas production, including hydraulic fracturing activities, would not be caused by the Project or be a reasonably foreseeable consequence of the Project.
+The Commission will continue to determine, on a case-by-case basis, whether GHG emissions from upstream production activities are a reasonably foreseeable and causally connected result of a proposed project.